Understanding Twelve-Step Programs for Teens and Young Adults

 Alcoholics Anonymous Meetings for Teens Can Shape a Young Person’s Life

-The meetings encourage youth and adults alike to turn to a Higher Power, make direct amends with family members, and stay sober.
-You can find a comprehensive list of AA meetings for teens in-person and online meetings on their website.
+The meetings encourage youth and adults alike to turn to a Higher Power, admit wrong as part of honesty and self-awareness, make direct amends with family members, and stay sober.

 Narcotics Anonymous for Teens Offers a Resource for Young People